BAMPFA Mounts Group Exhibition of Contemporary Art on the Crisis of Mass Incarceration

 Undoing Time Features Newly Commissioned Installations by BIPOC Artists, Created in Dialogue with Carceral Activists and Scholars

-(Berkeley, CA) June 8, 2022—The UC Berkeley Art Museum and Pacific Film Archive (BAMPFA) will inaugurate its fall exhibition season with an ambitious group exhibition that analyzes historical images of incarceration in direct conversation with newly commissioned works of art.
+(Berkeley, CA) August 16, 2022—The UC Berkeley Art Museum and Pacific Film Archive (BAMPFA) will inaugurate its fall exhibition season with an ambitious group exhibition that analyzes historical images of incarceration in direct conversation with newly commissioned works of art.
 Undoing Time: Art and Histories of Incarceration showcases twelve emerging and established artists, each of whom has been invited to create an installation that explores the philosophical, sociological, and art historical roots of today’s mass incarceration crisis.
+The exhibition will occupy BAMPFA’s main gallery space through the fall season and will also include an off-site sound-based performance on Alcatraz Island.

 As part of the commissioning process, the artists featured in Undoing Time—Carolina Aranibar-Fernández, Juan Brener, Raven Chacon, Cannupa Hanska Luger, Ashley Hunt, Sandra de la Loza, Michael Rohd, Paul Rucker, Xaviera Simmons, Stephanie Syjuco, Vincent Valdez, Mario Ybarra Jr.—participated in a series of workshops and public conversations throughout 2020 that also included curators, scholars, students, activists, and community organizers working on carceral issues.
 This innovative research process was convened by the Arizona State University Art Museum, which organized and premiered the exhibition in 2021.
 The artists’ collaborations with local prison activists deeply shaped the twelve works that they ultimately produced for Undoing Time, reflected in part by their strong focus on incarcerated communities of the American West and Southwest as a counterpoint to dominant media representations of prison life.
 These commissioned works incorporate a wide range of media and materials, including historical documentation and ephemera drawn from the experience of incarceration, as well as immersive and participatory elements installed throughout the gallery.